olovm/cora-eclipse/readme.md

 Cora-eclipse is a project to enable easy setup of an Eclipse install for Cora development, using Eclipse and Docker.</br>
 I am running this on linux so, change as needed for other platforms.

-## Getting started
+## Before you begin
 1. Make sure you have git and docker set up on your local machine
-2. Make a directory where you want everything installed /x/y/z/cora
+2. Make a directory where you want everything installed /x/y/z/cora (/mnt/depot/cora)
 3. cd to your new directory
 3. Clone this repository: `git clone https://github.com/olovm/cora-eclipse.git`

-### Updating with a new non master version of eclipse dev environment
-1. cd to your eclipse install directory cd /x/y/z/cora/cora-eclipse
-2. do a git pull: git pull
-3. list remote branches: git ls-remote
-4. checkout latest branch: git checkout 201903_2
-5. cd up to cora directory: cd ..
-6. run: ./cora-eclipse/runAll.sh 1001 201903_2
-7. continue with installation

 ## Installing, runAll
 The runAll script will take you through the entire process of setting up a docker based development environment for Cora.
 It will go through all needed steps. </br>
+You can get your docker group id by running;
+`getent group docker`

 Run:</br>
-`./cora-eclipse/runAll.sh`
+`./cora-eclipse/runAll.sh dockerGroupId`

+This scrip will, run the following headers automatically

 ### Build docker image
 Automatically run by runAll<br>